karakuz/cs391-project2/README.md

 2. User enters email address, name, surname, new password and repeat new password.
 3. User clicks sign up buttion.
 4. System checks if all data is entered correctly.
-5. System saves the user's data in the local storage.
+5. System saves the user's data in db.json.

 Exception flows:
 Exception-1: Missing input
 1. User opens sign up page.
 2. User inputs some or none of the fields.
 3. User clicks sign up button.
-4. System displays error message "Please enter each field"
+4. System displays error message that these fields are required.

 Exception-2: Already registered user
-1. User opens sign up pages
+1. User opens sign up page.
-2. User inputs all the fields, email entered is already registered
+2. User inputs all the fields, email entered is already registered.
 3. User clicks sign up button.
-4. System displays error message "User already exists"
+4. System displays error message "This e-mail is already taken!"

+Exception-3: Password confirmation
+1. User opens sign up page.
+2. User inputs all the fields, password and password* do not match.
+3. User clicks sign up button.
+4. System displays error message "Passwords do not match!"

-Success Guarantee: The system creates a new user and saves their information in the database
+Success Guarantee: The system creates a new user and saves their information in db.json.
-### Log-In
+### Login
-Use case name: Log-In
+Use case name: Login

-Description: The user enters his/her email and password and the system checks localStorage and logs the user in.
+Description: The user enters his/her email and password and the system checks db.josn and logs the user in.

-Owner: Maram Elsebakhi 08.05.21
+Owner: Doğuhan Bayık 11.06.21

 Actor: Website user.